Jawayd Bhutto

-Jawaid Bhutto (جاويد ڀٽو) was a professor and Sindhi intellectual, who was killed on March 1, 2019, in Washington, D.C.
+Jawayd Bhutto (جاويد ڀٽو) was a Sindhi philosopher and professor.
+He was killed on 1 March 2019 in Washington, D.C. after a dispute with a neighbor.

 Education

-He got primary and secondary education from his hometown Shikarpur, Sindh and then on his parents wish he joined Bolan University of Medical & Health Sciences for Bachelor of Medicine, Bachelor of Surgery degree but he discontinued and got admission in philosophy at University of Karachi in 1980.
-After his masters he went to Sofia University Bulgaria to pursue PhD in philosophy.
+Bhutto received primary and secondary education at his hometown Shikarpur, Sindh.
+He subsequently enrolled at Bolan University of Medical & Health Sciences for a Bachelor of Medicine, Bachelor of Surgery degree, but discontinued and studied philosophy at University of Karachi in 1980.
+After his masters he went to Sofia University Bulgaria to pursue a PhD in philosophy.

 Professional career

-He had been working as an assistant professor and chairman of philosophy department at University of Sindh.
+He was an assistant professor and chairman of philosophy department at University of Sindh.

 Activism

-Jawaid Bhutto started activism after his sister Fozia Bhutto's murder by an influential politician to get her justice.
+Bhutto started activism after his sister Fozia Bhutto's murder by an influential politician.

+Bhutto was the husband of journalist Nafisa Hoodbhoy and brother-in-law of physicist Pervez Hoodbhoy.

+Death

+Bhutto was shot dead on 1 March 2019 outside a convenience store in Washington, United States, by a neighbor, who was a heavy drinker and was often very rowdy and noisy.
+Bhutto had recently lodged a complaint against him with the building landlord.
+He was buried in his ancestral graveyard in Shikarpur district.